MicrosoftDocs/xamarin-docs/docs/xamarin-forms/platform/native-views/xaml.md

 1. Add an `xmlns` namespace declaration in the XAML file for the namespace that contains the native view.
 1. Create an instance of the native view in the XAML file.

-> [!NOTE]
+> [!IMPORTANT]
-> XAMLC must be turned off for any XAML pages that use native views.
+> Compiled XAML must be disabled for any XAML pages that use native views.
+This can be accomplished by decorating the code-behind class for your XAML page with the `[XamlCompilation(XamlCompilationOptions.Skip)]` attribute.
+For more information about XAML compilation, see [XAML Compilation in Xamarin.Forms](~/xamarin-forms/xaml/xamlc.md).

 To reference a native view from a code-behind file, you must use a Shared Asset Project (SAP) and wrap the platform-specific code with conditional compilation directives.
 For more information see [Referring to Native Views from Code](#native_view_code).